jeevanandmaurya/SmartSamadhan/src/database/README.md

 # Database Abstraction Layer

-This directory contains a modular database abstraction layer that allows easy migration between different database providers (localStorage, Firebase, Supabase) without changing application code.
+This directory now contains a trimmed database abstraction layer targeting a single provider: Supabase.
+Legacy localStorage/Firebase implementations were removed to simplify logic and avoid divergence from production behavior.

 ## Architecture